Welcome to the

 Click on: What Is AA?

-We want to thank everyone for attending todays meeting.
+Thank everyone for attending todays meeting.

 We close with a Prayer.